 Holly Lodge (HOLLL)

-Holly Lodge, originally built for the family is a contemporary and beautifully built oak framed cottage situated in 15 acres of glorious and well kept grounds offers visitors relaxing and tasteful accommodation amidst truly stunning gardens.
+Holly Lodge, is a contemporary and beautifully built oak framed cottage situated in 15 acres of glorious and well kept grounds of the owners home; this Lodge House offers visitors relaxing and tasteful accommodation amidst truly stunning gardens.
 The River Usk with the Usk Valley Walk passes within a few minutes of the Lodge.
 Holly Lodge is perfectly located in the Usk Valley for visits to the nearby towns of Usk, Monmouth and Abergavenny, with easy access to a huge range of outdoor activities.
 The area is particularly well known for its wonderful selection of pubs and restaurants with The Hardwick, The Walnut Tree, The Bell at Skenfrith, Raglan Arms and The Foxhunter just a short drive.
 The Black Bear is the closest in Bettws Newydd has an excellent repution for good food and is within walking distance.
 Guests will love the combination of the elegance of this peaceful garden retreat and the convenience of the location.
 The Lodge sleeps 2 with a spacious and romantic double bedroom.

 Sleeps 2 - 1 Double

 Holly Lodge is beautifully furnished with the spacious open plan living and kitchen area has double patio doors overlooking National Trust land and the Clytha Estate.
 The kitchen is well very equipped with an electric oven and hob, and a washer dryer.
-The spacious living area has a dining table, comfortable sofas and a lovely woodburning stove.
+The spacious living area has a dining table, comfortable sofas, a TV amd DVD and a lovely woodburning stove.
 The room features an exposed frame of enormous oak beams and a lovely flagstone floor.
 There is also lovely underfloor heating ensuring the cottage is always warm and comfy.

 Bedroom 1: Double bedroom has wooden furniture in keeping with the property,